 |Yes, but no gas gauge||Gas Regulator||Yes, with Gas Gauge|

 |1 year parts and labor||Warranty||30 day satisfaction guarantee, 1 year Limited Warranty|

-Want a wider view of the MIG welder market you can always take a peek at my document 'Best MIG welder for Home Use When You have No Gear and No Idea' here on the site.
+Want a wider view of the MIG welder market?
+You can always take a peek at my document that evaluates the top MIG welders for home use when you only have 120v at home.